Johailg/kv-cache-prefetcher/README.md

 One note on the blocks-beat-clusters result.
 It runs against published consensus — ClusterKV, LouisKV and others argue semantic clusters beat paging.
 My read is that those comparisons pit real *methods* against each other, and the page-based arm is usually Quest, whose per-page score is a crude min-max upper bound, so the literature conflates *grouping* with *estimator*.
 Take the estimator out by putting an oracle on both sides and blocks win.
 That disambiguation is the interesting part, not the bare claim.

+### What did work: routing by head

+The one constructive result.
+Heads are not alike, and which policy wins is predictable per head *before* you run anything.

+Define `local_frac` as the mean attention mass landing at offsets 0 to 4, computed on the training shards.
+It is an offset statistic, so it does not depend on the clustering at all — it is identical at C=64, 128 and 256, which means the router can be decided before committing to a cluster count.

+The rule: **if a head's `local_frac` is under 0.15, send it to the flow graph, otherwise send it to LRU.** The 0.15 threshold was pre-registered before the out-of-sample test.

+Tested on 200 heads (25 layers x 8 KV heads, fit on train sessions, scored on held-out ones), the rule holds on 173/200 at k=2, 175/200 at k=4, 165/200 at k=8.
+The raw percentage understates it, because the classes are imbalanced 40/160 and a rule that sent everything to LRU would score 80% by default.
+The real signal is the split: among the 40 low-`local_frac` heads the flow graph wins 33/29/27 at k=2/4/8, and among the 160 high ones it wins only 20/14/22.

+It replicates end to end.
+At matched residency, `routed` beats both pure policies: routed 8.425 at 0.1417 against recency_fair 9.056 at 0.1412 and flow 9.198 at 0.1387.
+(Those three are from the Delta run; the Mac reproduces routed at 8.368 / 0.1418, a 0.68% device drift that does not move the ordering.)

+Two honest caveats.
+Only 40 of 200 heads route to the flow graph, so the model-wide coverage gain is roughly +0.006, concentrated in the layers where low-`local_frac` heads cluster rather than spread evenly.
+And `routed` is still beaten by H2O at matched bytes — routing makes my method better than my other method, not better than the field.

+The post-hoc optimum threshold is 0.12, not 0.15.
+I am quoting the pre-registered 0.15 as the headline and noting 0.12 as post-hoc on the same set, because re-picking the threshold on the validation data would repeat the original sin.

 ---

 ## Repo layout